 We hate being wrong, and yet mistakes often teach us the most.

 Thomas Edison was wrong over 1,000 times before getting the light bulb right.
 Edison’s greatest strength was that he was not afraid to be wrong.

 The best thing we do is learn from our mistakes, but we have to free ourselves to make mistakes in the first place.

-Just try out your ideas and see what happens, take what you learn, and try something else.
+Just try out your ideas for content or creator coins and see what happens, take what you learn, and try something else.

 Ask yourself, what’s the worst that can happen if I’m wrong?

 You’ll often find the benefits of being wrong greatly outweigh the ramifications.